matrixorigin/matrixone/docs/en/MatrixOne/Overview/matrixone-introduction.md

 # **MatrixOne Introduction**

-MatrixOne is a future-oriented hyperconverged cloud & edge native DBMS that supports transactional, analytical, and streaming workload with a simplified and distributed database engine, across multiple datacenters, clouds, edges and other heterogenous infrastructures.
+MatrixOne is a future-oriented hyperconverged cloud & edge native DBMS that supports transactional, analytical, and streaming workload with a simplified and distributed database engine working across multiple datacenters, clouds, edges and other heterogenous infrastructures.

 ## **Key Features**